 - Advertising opportunities to people living with diabetes in our Involve e-newsletter

 - Putting you in contact with our local groups across the UK

 We can also support participant recruitment for research taking place in academia, the NHS, and through pharma or commercial companies, as long as all the required ethics are in place.
 We will assess each request case by case.
-We can advertise through our website, social media or Involve e-newsletter to find the right participants to help your research have the greatest potential benefit for people living with diabetes.
+We can advertise through our website and Twitter to find participants to help your research have the greatest potential benefit for people living with diabetes.
 Please note that we do not accept requests from organisations undertaking market research.

 Due to the high volume of requests we receive, we are only able to help researchers at PhD level and above.
 For a sample of the type of recruitment opportunities we currently list online, please have a look at our take part in research page.

 For help with recruitment, please contact email@example.com and request a ‘participant recruitment form’.
 Once we receive the completed form and relevant documentation, we will aim to have the opportunity advertised within 3 weeks.

 We are often approached to provide support letters for grant applications which are being submitted to other funders.
 Whilst we are happy to consider requests for support we do have a review process in place due to the high volume of requests we receive.
 Please note this refers to support requests other than patient and public involvement or participant recruitment.
 This support is offered to all researchers, including early career researchers, and we encourage you to get in touch as early as possible, as the process can take between 4-6 weeks.
 Please contact firstname.lastname@example.org to request a ‘support form’.

 Please note, where the support requested isn’t able to be fulfilled by the Research Team, it will be necessary to discuss the request with relevant teams across Diabetes UK.